StamatisDeli/agenda/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+Press 'a' to run all tests in watch mode

 ### `yarn build`

 Builds the app for production to the `build` folder.\